7pranayama

 Glutamine-rich foods support muscle growth, immune system support, fat loss, increased power, and new muscle growth.

-Can I get enough glutamine from food?
+Can vegetarians get enough glutamine from food?

 Disclaimer